SolastaMods/SolastaUnfinishedBusiness/Documentation/FightingStyles.md

 # 2. - Astral Reach [UB]

-Your Unarmed Strike reach increases by 5 ft while wielding no other weapon or shield.
+Your unarmed reach increases by 5ft as long as both of your hands are free.

 # 3. - *Blind Fighting* © [UB]